areumjo/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+- When a web page is loaded, the browser creates a `D`ocument `O`bject `M`odel of the page.
+The DOM model is constructed as a tree of `Objects`.
+With the DOM, JavaScript gets all the power it needs to create dynamic HTML.

 2. What is an event?